Introduction to Painting A with Milena Spasic

 • Gamsol- 1pint container- oil painters only

-• Metal palette knife, trowel shaped that comes to a point- no rounded tips please.
+• Metal palette knife, trowel-shaped that comes to a point- no rounded tips please.

 • Flat palette no smaller than 16”x 20” (glass, plastic or disposable - no thumb hole)

-• Brushes: sizes #2, #6, #8, #10 and #12 purchase 2 of each size.
+• Brushes: sizes #2, #6, #8, #10 and #12.

 stiff bristles for oil painters; synthetic brushes with good spring for acrylic.